 • faster future technical agility as the digital and supplier landscapes continue to change.

-This decision was not taken lightly: the board has accepted this is a large undertaking which must be done carefully and securely in alignment with patient, staff and partner needs and is likely take five to ten years for completion from inception, to delivery, to embedding the change.
+This decision was not taken lightly: the board has accepted this is a large undertaking which must be done carefully and securely in alignment with patient, staff and partner needs and is likely take 5-10 years for completion from inception, to delivery, to embedding the change.

 But the trust's leaders will continue to be open-minded and flexible in their thinking.
-The board accept they need to have the wherewithal to pivot when the time comes to change again.
+The board accept it needs to have the wherewithal to pivot when the time comes to change again.

 Key considerations for boards